vloubiere/website/content/authors/gonzalo-sabaris/_index.md

 # Full Name (for SEO)
 first_name: Gonzalo
 last_name: Sabarís
-weight: 202504

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Postdoc
+role: Now Postdoc at IBB-CSIC, Barcelona, Spain

 # Organizations/Affiliations
 organizations:
-  - name: "Now: Postdoc at IBB-CSIC, Barcelona, Spain"
+  - name: ''
     url: ''

 # Short bio (displayed in user profile at end of posts)